escbch/escbch/README.md

 - 👋 Hi, I’m @escbch
 - 👀 I’m interested in Machine Learning, Tensorflow, Android, OpenCV
-- 🌱 I’m currently learning OpenCV, Tensorflow
+- 🌱 I’m currently learning OpenCV, Tensorflow and Scikit-Learn
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!---
 escbch/escbch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.